Notifications Never Stop Asking Attention

-Notifications: little reminders… that someone, somewhere, wants something.
+Notifications are reminders that somewhere, something wants something.

 Chad Geepeety